Compact reference

 TypeScript, in the form of a index.cjs

-JavaScript implementation and a
+JavaScript implementation file and a

 index.d.cts